Orger: plaintext reflection of your digital self [see within blog graph]

 There is also second part where I'm explaining how it can be used to process Reddit, create quick tasks from Telegram messages and help with spaced repetition.
 If you're impatient, you can jump straight to a demo.

-I consume lots of digital content (books, articles, reddit, youtube, reddit, etc.) and most of it I find somewhat useful and insightful.
+I consume lots of digital content (books, articles, Reddit, Youtube, Twitter, etc.) and most of it I find somewhat useful and insightful.
 I want to use that knowledge later, act and build on it.
-But there's an obstacle: human brain.
+But there's an obstacle: the human brain.

 It would be cool to be capable of always remembering and instantly recalling information you've interacted with, metadata and your thoughts on it.
-Until we get augmented though, there are two options: first is just to accept it and live with it.
-You might have guessed this is not the option I'm taking.
+Until we get augmented though, there are two options: the first is just to suck it up and live with it.
+You might have guessed this is not an option I'm comfortable with.

 - convenience of access, e.g.:

 - to access highlights and notes on my Kobo ebook I need to actually reach my reader and tap through e-ink touch screen.
 Not much fun!

 - if you want to search over annotations in your PDF collections… well good luck, I'm just not aware of such a tool.
-It's actually way worse: many PDF viewers wouldn't even let you search through highlights within the file you're currently viewing.
+It's actually way worse: many PDF viewers wouldn't even let you search in highlights within the file you're currently viewing.

-- there is no easy way to access all of your twitter favorites, people suggest using hacks like autoscroll extension.
+- there is no easy way to quickly access all of your twitter favorites, people suggest using hacks like autoscroll extension.

 - searching data, e.g.:

-- search function often just isn't available at all or search is not incremental, e.g. on Instapaper, you can't restrict search to highlights.
+- search function often just isn't available at all, e.g. on Instapaper, you can't restrict search to highlights.
 If it is available, it's almost never incremental.

 - builtin browser search (

 Ctrl-F) sucks for the most part: it's not very easy to navigate as you don't get previews and you have to look through every match

-- sometimes you vaguely recall reading about something but don't remember where exactly.
+- sometimes you vaguely recall reading about something or seeing a link, but don't remember where exactly.
 Was it on stackoverflow?
 Or in some github issue?
 Or in a conversation with friend?